sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 ### Release captain

-The release captain is _responsible_ for managing the release process and ensuring that the release happens on time.
+The release captain is _responsible_ for managing the release process and ensuring release happens on time.
 The release captain may _delegate_ work to other teammates, but such delegation does not absolve the release captain of their responsibility to ensure that delegated work gets done.

 The release captain should create a tracking issue using the [release issue template](https://github.com/sourcegraph/sourcegraph/blob/main/dev/release/templates/release_issue_template.md) at the beginning of the release cycle.

 Release captain responsibilities are currently owned by the [Release guild](../../../guilds/release_guild.md).

-#### Release Retrospective

-The release captain is responsible to start an async release retrospective for every release.
-Typically this will be in a google document located in the [Release Guild folder in Google Drive](https://drive.google.com/drive/folders/1KMGL2iS8yuBHU-fJsTqb8lIqyHcO75nB?usp=sharing).
-We perform these retrospectives so that we can understand and grow.
-The long term vision is to improve this release process, and to do so we need to gather information about each release.

-The retrospective document should be shared in #release-guild.

 ### Release tooling